 An impulse control disorder causes someone to have difficulty controlling emotions or behaviors.
 While they’re widely misunderstood, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) estimates that 10.5% of the general population struggles with an impulse control disorder.
-Most of the time, those suffering are misdiagnosed or overlooked, thus not getting the help they need.
+Those suffering are often misdiagnosed or overlooked, thus not getting the help they need.
 Let’s understand this condition better and expose its dangerous link to addiction.

 What is an Impulse Control Disorder?